 A battery main disconnect switch (A) is located on the right cab-forward side frame rail, just behind the batteries, and can be easily accessed by moving the maintenance platform.

-Ensure the switch is in the POWER OFF position when servicing electrical components, or to prevent loss of battery charge when the windrower will not be used for long periods.
+Ensure the switch is in the POWER OFF position when servicing electrical components, or to prevent loss of battery charge when the windrower will not be used for periods longer than one week.